Making friends was a much simpler process when we were all younger.

-Essentially, that’s it.
-Put yourself out there.
-However, it is a little more complex than that.
-If you continue to work on creating strong work, you will inevitably draw a small group of supporters who respond to your work.
+Putting yourself out there might seem like an easy thing to do.
+Posting your work online, and making yourself more visible in your content..
+However, it is a little more complex than just simply creating and posting your work.
+If you continue to work on creating strong work, you will inevitably draw a small group of people who respond to – and enjoy your work.
 You will then have the opportunity to work with new artists and build on your creative relationships and your creative practice.
-If you haven’t already I would begin by creating a Facebook Page, and a YouTube Channel to share your creative work.
-I would also suggest sharing your thoughts through a blog, and of course, engage with your supporters.
+If you haven’t already I would begin by creating a Facebook page and a YouTube Channel to share your creative work.
+I would also suggest sharing your thoughts through a blog and of course, engage with your supporters.
 Using the power of social media to reach out to your existing supporters and to bring in new ones will help you to build the engagement around your work.

 There is little sense in creating work to sit unheard, unseen or unread.
 Get it out there and begin to build your confidence in sharing your work and engaging with those who want to support you.
 It’s never too early to begin, and grow as you go.